wmo-im/wis2box-training/documentation/docs/en/practical-sessions/downloading-data-from-wis2.md

 Keep this dashboard open as you will use it to monitor the download progress in the next exercise.

-## Reviewing the wis2downloader configuration
+### Reviewing the wis2downloader configuration

-The wis2downloader-service started by the wis2box-stack can be configured using the environment variables defined in your wis2box.env file.
+The wis2downloader-service in the wis2box-stack can be configured using the environment variables defined in your wis2box.env file.

 The following environment variables are used by the wis2downloader: